Communities Are Systems.

 Instead of solving problems linearly, identify loops, thresholds, and delays that need redesign

-If you're doing everything "right" but still not getting lift, the issue might be systemic.
+If you're doing everything "right" but still not getting lift, you're solving the wrong problem.